No? So why ask readers to check out your book?

 Do you see advertising for books in newspapers or magazines?

 Do you see advertising for books in local newspapers or at libraries?
-On television, on radio, at the cinema?
+On television, radio or at the cinema?

 Of course not, because advertising in all these forms would be a total failure.
 Advertising has never sold books.